JacobPStrock/JacobPStrock.github.io/_pages/about.md

     overlay_image: /assets/images/Ocean_Image_cropped.jpg
 ---

 ## _To find meaning in data is what drives me.
-Each data set and project comes with its own unique challenges.
 Everyday I have the joy of solving puzzles with machine learning and statistics._

 ---
 ### <ins>Training</ins> :